About elective caesarean birth

-After a general anaesthetic, the midwife or nurses will look after you in the recovery room until you wake up and for around 30-60 minutes afterwards.
-Once you’re awake you should be able to see your baby.
+After a general anaesthetic, the midwife or nurses will look after you in the recovery room until you wake up.
+Once you’re awake and stable you should be able to see your baby.

-It’s normal to feel discomfort after a caesarean, especially when you move.
+It’s normal to feel pain and discomfort after a caesarean, especially when you move.
 Let the midwives know how you’re feeling.
 It’s best to keep on top of pain, because this will help you recover faster.
-You can usually take strong pain-relieving tablets.

-The midwives will keep checking your blood pressure, your wound and the amount of vaginal bleeding you have for the first few hours.
-You’ll probably have a drip and a urinary catheter for the first 24 hours.
+The midwives will regularly check your blood pressure, your wound and how much vaginal bleeding you have.
+You’ll probably have a drip and a urinary catheter for the first 12-24 hours.
 After the first 12 hours, a midwife will help you get up so that you can shower.

 Breastmilk is the best possible food to help your baby grow healthy and strong.

 After a caesarean, starting to breastfeed can take a while.
-It’s a good idea to ask for support from midwives and the lactation consultant, if the hospital has one.
-They can show you the most comfortable ways to hold your baby while breastfeeding.
+It’s a good idea to ask for support from midwives and a lactation consultant, if the hospital has one.
+The midwives can help you find the most comfortable ways to hold your baby while breastfeeding.

 The sooner you start with breastfeeding, the easier it is for you and your baby.
 The hospital should help you breastfeed as soon as possible after birth.
 This is usually in the recovery room but sometimes you can do this in the operating theatre.